Bernheim syndrome

-Bernheim Syndrome is a presumed disorder whereby the right ventricle is severely compressed due to a shift in the ventricular septal wall of the heart leading to heart failure.
+Bernheim syndrome is a presumed disorder wherein the right ventricle is severely compressed due to a shift in the ventricular septal wall of the heart, leading to heart failure.
 It was first described by Hippolyte Bernheim in 1910.
-Today it is questioned whether or not Bernheim Syndrome is its own syndrome or a side effect of other cardiac conditions such as left ventricular heart failure whereby the left ventricle is substantially enlarged which encroaches on the space of the right ventricle.
+Today, it is argued whether or not Bernheim syndrome is indeed a syndrome or a side effect of other cardiac conditions, such as left ventrical heart failure where the left ventricle is substantially enlarged, encroaching on the space of the right ventricle.